Texas landlord insurance quotes

-Insurance Plus helps Texas property owners compare landlord insurance for rental homes, rental condos, apartment buildings, vacant properties, and certain commercial property risks.
+Insurance Plus helps Texas property owners compare landlord insurance rates for rental homes, rental condos, apartment buildings, vacant properties, and certain commercial property risks.

 Rental Dwelling Insurance

-Duplexes, triplexes, and fourplexes may be covered under either a personal dwelling form or a commercial landlord policy, depending on construction, occupancy, and underwriting factors.
+Duplexes, triplexes, and fourplexes may be covered under either a personal dwelling form or a commercial landlord insurance policy, depending on construction, occupancy, and underwriting factors.
 DP1, DP2, and DP3 options may be available for single-family and smaller multi-unit properties.

 Available options may include building coverage, certain landlord contents, liability, water damage endorsements where available, and loss of rents after a covered loss.